Agenda

 Pharma 4.0 Interconnected Facility Design and Construction

-Charles Heise, FUJIFILM Diosynth Biotechnologies Ltd
+Charles Heise, PhD, FUJIFILM Diosynth Biotechnologies Ltd

 The future biomanufacturing facility is envisioned as a fully autonomous, continuous operation.
 Despite common use in other industries, biomanufacturing is yet to adopt this.
 Barriers include technical, operational, cultural, and regulatory issues.
 A cross-industry team is working towards this goal, having identified over 100 gaps in continuous downstream bioprocessing.
 They’ve created a risk assessment blueprint, simplified control at the unit operation level, and are working on a roadmap for autonomous bioprocess control.
 By addressing key areas like risk assessment and control/connectivity, we’re progressing towards flexible, resilient, and sustainable biomanufacturing facilities with the ultimate goal of achieving lights out manufacturing.